HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 Once a trace string is added or removed in the Tracing portlet, the Digital Experience platform page containing the **Tracing portlet** application must be refreshed in the browser.

+!!!note
+    The content above is only for Client Side logging.
+    The Warning **The configured trace state included the following specifications that do not match any loggers currently registered in the server: ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' Ignore this message if the trace specifications ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' are valid.** can be ignored

 !!!important
     WebSphere Application Server consolidates the trace strings list by removing strings that are logically contained within others.
 For example, if you have a string `x.y.z.*=all` in the list, it disappears when you add `x.y.*=all`